gsass/pretty.bike/content/faq.md

 ### Cool.
 How do I sign up?

-Signups for 2022 are available by email request for now.
-I'll post a link here soon.
+Signups for 2022 are available by email request for now, so fill in this form: https://forms.gle/9PvPqgUb6gezStPB6 and email George.

 ### I am signed up.
 What should I be doing now?